BPA Board of Directors Profiles

 Ken Whitesell

-attended every AvalonCon / WBC, and has been a GM at most; having GMed 11 different events.
-He has been married to Jeanne for 11 years, and has a son John (10) and a daughter Amy (8).
+KEN is a “Lead Advisory Analyst” for an insurance company in Baltimore.
+Ken started gaming with RPGs in 1977, graduating to real games the following year by getting started with Squad Leader and Third Reich.
+He started GMing events at Origins '84, and has been helping out at various conventions ever since.
+Ken has attended every AvalonCon / WBC, and has been a GM at most; having GMed 11 different events.
+He has been married to Jeanne for 15 years, and has a son John (14) and a daughter Amy (13).

-Issue: Maintain the focus and vision of the WBC—I want to avoid seeing it become another GenCon / Origins.
+Issue: Maintain the focus and vision of the WBC—I want to avoid seeing it become another GenCon/Origins.

 Officers